 - France Diplomatie – this webpage is the English version of the website for the French Ministry of Foreign Affairs, for more information on visas and migration to France.

 - DIRECCTE – this is the French language website for the French Labour Ministry Directions régionales des entreprises, de la concurrence, de la consommation, du travail et de l’emploi.
 Go the main website and you can be redirected to the French region you need.

-- Service-Public – this website is for the French government's public services (in French).
-To find the contact details of your local mairie (town hall) see here, and for other local departments and public services, see here.
+- Service-Public – this website is for the French government’s public services (in French).
+To find the contact details of your local mairie (town hall) and see here, and for other local departments and public services, see here.